Caution: Acute HIV infection may sometimes present as a serious and often fatal disease

 Early Atypical HIV Infections were then classified as:

-- An opportunistic disease that defines AIDS.
+- An opportunistic disease defining AIDS.
 (Translator's note: tuberculosis for example, or recurrent vaginal candidiasis, in a typically female example).

 - A symptom or group of symptoms not present in the "typical" list.